saggitar/ubi-interact-python-package/docs/source/getting-started.rst

-The constants that the client protocol uses, are actually the :attr:`constants of the global config <ubii.framework.constants.GLOBAL_CONFIG>` since no other config was passed to :obj:`~ubii.node.connect_client`, but referencing them as the :attr:`constants of the protocol context <ubii.node.protocol.LegacyProtocol.Context.constants>` is advisable.
+The constants that the client protocol uses, are actually the :attr:`constants of the global config <ubii.framework.constants.GLOBAL_CONFIG>` since no other config was passed to :obj:`~ubii.node.connect_client`, but referencing them as the :attr:`client.protocol.constants <ubii.node.protocol.LegacyProtocol.Context.constants>` is advisable if one later decides to not use the global configuration.

-Subscribing to the topic pattern returns a :class:`~ubii.framework.topics.Topic` (actually a tuple of topics, one value for each pattern used in the subscription call, note the implicit unpacking of the tuple), that can be used to register a callback for new topic data.
-Our example client just registers :func:`print`.
+Subscribing to the topic pattern returns a :class:`~ubii.framework.topics.Topic` (actually a tuple of topics, one value for each pattern used in the subscription call, note the unpacking of the tuple) which can be used to register a callback for new topic data.
+The example client just registers :func:`print`.

-Last but not least we start a loop and publish some very interesting topic data to a topic that should be covered by the glob pattern we subscribed to earlier.
+Last but not least, start a loop and publish some very interesting topic data to a topic that should be covered by the glob pattern the client subscribed to.

 .. literalinclude:: ../../src/ubii/cli/main.py